 jstack, the Oracle Solaris 10 operating system implementation of

 pstack prints the fully qualified class name, method name, and bytecode index (BCI).
 It will also print line numbers for cases where the source was compiled with line number information (the default).
-This is useful for developers and administrators who are familiar with the other utilities on Oracle Solaris operating system that exercise features of the
+This is useful for developers and administrators who are familiar with the other utilities on the Oracle Solaris operating system that exercise features of the

 /proc file system.